Blueberry Glazed Doughnuts

 • As the oil is heating, prepare the glaze.

-• Buttermilk glaze: Place the confectioners’ sugar into a large, heat-proof mixing bowl.
-Slowly begin whisking in the buttermilk- about 1 Tablespoon at a time- until you’re left with a slightly thick, yet drizzley glaze.
+• To make the glaze, place the confectioners' sugar into a large, heat-proof mixing bowl.
+Slowly begin whisking in the coconut milk.- about 1 Tablespoon at a time- until you're left with a slightly thick, yet drizzley glaze.
 (It should move around the bowl freely when tilted and have a loose paste consistency.)
 Set aside.

 • Grab the paper towel-lined baking sheet and place it next to the skillet.
 Once the oil reaches the proper temperature, gently place the chilled doughnuts into the hot oil.
 Don’t fry too many all at once- three or two at a time is easy to handle.